Vitamins and Dietary Supplements for Healthy Teeth

 For a normal existence, a person must fully eat.
 From a variety of products, the body draws the necessary nutrients.
-If you always eat the same food or stick to a diet for a long time, then the person will not receive all the vitamins and the minerals, which will certainly affect their health and appearance.
+If you always eat the same food or stick to a diet for a long time, then the person will not receive all the vitamins and minerals, which will certainly affect your health and appearance.

-To strengthen teeth and gums, it is necessary not only to eat fully, but also to consider, that some vitamins and minerals can not be properly digested without certain rules.
+To strengthen teeth and gums, it is necessary not only to eat fully but also to consider, that some vitamins and minerals can not be properly digested without certain rules.

 Minerals for Healthy Teeth

 Calcium is the main building material of teeth.
 It helps to strengthen and maintain the density of our teeth.
-Calcium is obtained from dairy products such as milk, yogurt, cheese.
+Calcium is obtained from dairy products such as milk, yogurt, and cheese.
 When you consume foods that contain calcium in excessive amounts, you may have problems with being overweight.

-Phosphorus is responsible for a healthy and strong enamel.
+Phosphorus is responsible for healthy and strong enamel.
 A lot of phosphorus is found in red meat, fish, buckwheat, dairy products, beans, yolks, and oatmeal.

 Magnesium is another element necessary for healthy enamel.
-Magnesium is abundant in nuts (especially in cashews, pistachios, peanuts, hazelnuts, almonds and pine nuts), sunflower seeds, sea kale, oatmeal, mustard, peas, and beans.
+Magnesium is abundant in nuts (especially in cashews, pistachios, peanuts, hazelnuts, almonds, and pine nuts), sunflower seeds, sea kale, oatmeal, mustard, peas, and beans.

 Vitamins for Healthy Teeth

 Vitamin D. Deficiency of vitamin D can help cause gum disease.
-It also contributes to a better absorption of calcium.
+It also contributes to better absorption of calcium.
 Vitamin D is produced by exposure to sunlight or can be obtained from dietary supplements.

 Vitamin C. Thanks to its medicinal properties, vitamin C is one of the most important vitamins for the health of teeth and gums.
 Vitamin C prevents inflammation and promotes the formation of healthy connective tissue between the teeth and gums.
 A large amount of vitamin C is found in vegetables and citrus fruits.